 Why did you decide to study MSc Management?

 The MSc Management is a broad-based programme.
 It opens doors in a very large spectrum of sectors and jobs, and is perfectly suited to someone interested in strategy/management consulting.
-It can also help people to find their path thanks to an efficient Career and Professional Development Team and interesting conferences / company presentations.
+It can also help people to find their path thanks to an efficient Careers service and interesting conferences/company presentations.

 My typical day at the Business School generally started with a lecture.
 Many optional support classes followed the lectures and lots of time was allocated for team work.
 Almost every module in the programme included a team project.
 We would gather in the Business School café or elsewhere and brainstorm about our assignments.
 Then we would have time either for sport activities, student clubs, conferences or company presentations followed by networking.